Zielonka Financial Services LLC

 Social Host Laws

-At least 43 states have laws that make social hosts civilly liable for injuries or damages caused by underage drinkers, and many states have criminal penalties for adults who host or permit parties with underage drinking in their homes or in premises under their control.2
+At least 43 states have laws that make social hosts civilly liable for injuries or damages caused by underage drinkers, and many states have criminal penalties for adults who host or permit parties with underage drinking in their homes or on premises under their control.2

 The liability to which you may be subject may include medical bills, property damage, and pain and suffering.